spatie/laravel-medialibrary/UPGRADING.md

  - change the `defaultFilesystem` key in the config file to `default_filesystem`
  - add the `image_optimizers` key from the default config file to your config file.
- - be aware that the medialibrary will now optimize all conversions by default.
+ - be aware that the media library will now optimize all conversions by default.
 If you do not want this tack on `nonOptimized` to all your media conversions.
  - `toMediaLibrary` has been removed.
 Use `toMediaCollection` instead.
  - `toMediaLibraryOnCloudDisk` has been removed.
 Use `toMediaCollectionOnCloudDisk` instead.